 "Is everything alright?"
-I addressed him, not satisfying Romano with a glance.
+I didn't even satisfy Romano with a glance.
 From the corner of my eye, I saw the man smirk.
-Unfortunately my avoidance only seemed to amuse him.
+Unfortunately, my avoidance only seemed to amuse him.
 "You didn't tell me you'd be coming today."
-Usually, he'd send me a text message, saying he would be arriving.
-And when he said he would come, it always implied they would go to dinner later and pig out on fries and burgers.
+Usually, he'd send me a text message.
+And when he attended, it always implied we would go to dinner later and pig out on fries and burgers.

 Nick glanced pointedly at his boss as if he was trying to tell me to be respectful.
 I feigned ignorance and only gave the man a fleeting glance.
 Like hell I'd lick his shoes like the rest of my family seemed to.